Lower is better: Aggressively lowering blood pressure may prevent dementia, researchers say

 This one has.

-The findings come from a large trial of blood pressure called the Systolic Blood Pressure Intervention Trial.
+The findings come from a large trial of blood pressure called the Systolic Blood Pressure Intervention Trial, or SPRINT.

 It has already found that lowering systolic blood pressure — the top number in a blood pressure reading — to 120 or less can prevent stroke, heart attacks, kidney disease and other problems.